Perspicacity11/MakersWk7-JavascriptWebApps/contents/13_connecting_to_server.md

 1. On the notes app web page, open the developer console and use `fetch` to make a call to `http://localhost:3000/notes` and `console.log` the result data.
-You can use the previous section's `fetch` example (the one using Github's API) as a scaffolding for this.
+You can use the previous section's `fetch` example (the one using Github's API) as a scaffolding for this new code.

-You should get an array of one note `['This note is coming from the server']` in the developer console.
+You should get an array containing one note `['This note is coming from the server']` in the developer console.
 Looking at the **Network** tab, you should also see your GET request to `/notes` logged.